Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Communications Associate

 Lauren Nguyen is the communications associate at Asian Americans Advancing Justice - Asian Law Caucus.
 Prior to joining ALC, she led digital strategy at Restoring Justice, a criminal defense organization, and focused on social media and advocacy at the ACLU of Texas.
 Lauren has also served as an PIVOT Election Fellow for Rise AAPI and volunteered as an ESL teacher in her hometown of Houston.
-She loves cheering for the Astros and her dog Eddie.
+She loves cheering for the Astros and hanging with her dog Eddie.

 Nashwah Akhtar

-Digital Communications Associate
+Senior Communications Associate

 Nashwah Akhtar

-Digital Communications Associate
+Senior Communications Associate

 Nashwah has been part of mobilizing grassroots movements on issues including racial justice and civil rights.
 She was most recently on Bernie Sanders’ 2020 presidential campaign, conducting digital organizing and fundraising on their digital team.
 Previously, she was also a Communications Associate at Asian Pacific American Institute for Congressional Studies (APAICS) in Washington, DC, where she led social media initiatives to promote programs and events to get more AAPIs into elected office.
 She was also at Council on American-Islamic Relations (CAIR) as their Communications Coordinator, where she registered Bay Area community members to vote.